 Drush only supports one install method.
 It requires that your Drupal site be built with Composer and Drush be listed as a dependency.

-- It is required that Drupal sites be built using Composer, with Drush listed as a dependency.
-Popular starter templates for that include drupal-project (Drush is included) and recommended-project (Drush must be added).
+- Composer.
+It is required that Drupal sites be built using Composer, with Drush listed as a dependency.
+See recommended-project (Drush must be added).
 If your Composer project doesn't yet depend on Drush, run

 - See Usage for details on using Drush.